.

 Randall Bourscheidt, former Deputy Commissioner of Cultural Affairs, NYC

-Sara Garretson, former Executive Director of the Cultural Council Foundation
+Sara Garretson, former Executive Director of CCF

 Rochelle Slovin, former Director of the CCF CETA Artists Project